microsoft/qlib/docs/component/estimator.rst

 Experiment Section
 --------------------

-First, the configuration file needs to have a field about the experiment, whose key is `experiment`.
-This field and its contents determine how `estimator` tracks and persists this `experiment`. ``Qlib`` used `sacred`, a lightweight open-source tool designed to configure, organize, generate logs, and manage experiment results.
-The field `experiment` will determine the partial behavior of `sacred`.
+At first, the configuration file needs to contain a section named `experiment` about the basic information.
+This section describes how `estimator` tracks and persists current `experiment`. ``Qlib`` used `sacred`, a lightweight open-source tool, to configure, organize, generate logs, and manage experiment results.
+The `experiment` section will determine the partial behavior of `sacred`.

 Usually, in the running process of `estimator`, those following will be managed by `sacred`: